-Ten of the largest U.S. credit card issuers have agreed to make it easier for troubled cardholders to repay their debts.
+In partnership with a major consumer credit counseling accrediting agency, 10 of the nation’s largest credit card issuers have agreed to provide additional relief to consumers struggling to repay their debts.

 The 10 issuers supporting the “Call to Action” are American Express, Bank of America, Capital One, Chase Card Services, Citi, Discover Financial Services, GE Money, HSBC Card Services, U.S. Bank and Wells Fargo Card Services.
 Of the top 10 issuers, only USAA is not included.
 (Although USAA is a top 10 issuer by market share , it was left off the list because it is not a top 10 creditor for NFCC member agencies.)

 Essentially, the plan creates a second tier of debt management plans for people in particular distress, allowing them a lower repayment rate.

 According to the NFCC release, “For more than 40 years, consumers have avoided bankruptcy and benefited from repayment programs commonly referred to as ‘debt management plans’ (DMPs) through which creditors provided some repayment concessions, including waiving late and over-the-limit fees and a reduction in interest rates.
 However, in these tough economic times, fewer consumers have sufficient income to be eligible for, or the ability to maintain, a traditional DMP, often leaving bankruptcy as the only option.”